 There are many suggestions on how many coffee beans to use for espresso, but between 17-20 grams per cup is very normal.

-With some fully automatic espresso machines, it is possible to choose a higher dose, and thus get a more powerful coffee.
+With some fully automatic espresso machines, it is possible to choose a higher dose and get a stronger coffee.

 The espresso "Golden Rules"